cnocon/vue-cristin-io-2/content/articles/clean-up-development-commits-by-combining-them-into-one.md

 ---
 title: Clean Up Developments Commits By Combining Them Into One
-summary: This post demonstrates how you can cleanup your commit history on a local branch prior to merging it into another branch (e.g. 'master').
-Keeping frequent commits throughout your development process on a local branch can be very helpful for works-in-progress, but long, detailed histories that were meant to aid in...
+summary: This post demonstrates how you can clean up your commit history on a local branch prior to merging it into another branch.
+Often times the frequent commits we keep when develping on our local branches are rushed and or ill-thought out.
 date: 2020-07-19T17:42:00Z
 img: git-sm.png
 alt: Git